eure/citrus/README.md

 # citrus
 **This is an example project that uses AndroidDesignSupportLibrary.**
-You can create a todo-list simply.
+You can create a todo-list on citrus simply.

 ![](https://github.com/eure/citrus/blob/master/docs/gifs/snack.gif)
 ![](https://github.com/eure/citrus/blob/master/docs/gifs/nav.gif)